birk0/Echidna-XSS/README.md

 The Echidna Job Board accepts job applications where users can fill out their name, email and resume.
 Unfortunately, applicant input is not sanitised.
 A potential applicant can abuse this to inject JavaScript into a hiring manager's browser session, giving access to the admin dashboard which contains the flag.

+To simulate this, there is a script within the container using a playwright headless browser that navigates to the /applications endpoint every ~15 seconds.

 Flag location: /admin

 ## Build Instructions: